Dacia Logo

 Dacia Logo 2021-present

-The previously announced Dacia Bigster model was adorned with a radically different logo – exclusive and unique.
+The previously announced Dacia Bigster model was adorned with a radically different, exclusive logo.
 It fits so harmoniously into the concept of a recently presented car that it is not even perceived as a symbol of visual identity.
 The badge looks like a natural pattern on the radiator grille, “embroidered” in the Romanian national style.
 The decor consists of the letters “D” and “C” butted together by the corner.

-The inscription is complete but made of authentic symbols in the icon, decorated under the ancient letters of a geometric shape.
+The inscription is complete but uses authentic symbols in the icon, decorated beneath the ancient letters in a geometric shape.
 “D” lacks a line on the left, making it look like “C.” “A” has no inner bar.
-Only “I” retained its previous appearance and remained as it is.
-Moreover, the mirrored letters look like two tuning forks turned on the side.
+Only “I” retained its previous appearance and remained unchanged.
+Moreover, the mirrored letters look like two tuning forks lying on their sides.

 Font and Colors